 The Representative of an Overseas Business visa, or Sole Representative visa as it is also known, is a very advantageous and popular immigration route.
 The main advantage of this route is that it may eventually lead to settlement in the UK.
 The applicant can also enter the UK with his/her dependents.

 Applicants need to obtain entry clearance from outside of the UK before travelling to the UK.
-However, an applicant might be able to switch to this immigration category if already in the UK, but switching from certain types of visa’s are not allowed.
+However, an applicant might be able to switch to this immigration category if already in the UK, but switching from certain types of visas is not allowed.

 How to qualify